SolidLabResearch/solid-identity-manager/showcase-app/test-cases.md

   - Assert the extension doesn't return an active profile.
   - Verify that the page does not show an active profile.

-### 4. Switching Profiles Activates the Correct Profile
+### 4. Switching profiles activates the correct profile

 - **Description**: Tests if switching between profiles correctly activates the correct profile in the app.
 - **Test Steps**:
   - Setup 3 profiles in the extension.
   - Switch between the profiles and verify that the correct profile is always activated on the main page.

-### 5. Removing Profile Inside the Extension Deactivates the Profile
+### 5. Removing profile inside the extension deactivates the profile

 - **Description**: Tests if logging out inside the extension deactivates the profile.
 - **Test Steps**: